segni-tafesse/ethio_agri_smart/lib/data/pear.md

 ##  Bacteria
 Let us explore some common bacteria that may affect peas:

 1. Pseudomonas syringae: Pseudomonas syringae is a bacterial pathogen that can cause bacterial blight in pea plants.
 It manifests as angular, water-soaked lesions on the leaves, stems, and pods, which may turn brown or black as they progress.
 Bacterial blight can lead to stunted growth and reduced yields.
 To manage this pathogen, practice good sanitation by removing and destroying infected plant material.
-Maintain good air circulation to minimize moisture on the leaves and avoid overhead watering.

 2. Xanthomonas campestris: Xanthomonas campestris is another bacterial pathogen that can affect peas, causing bacterial spot.
 It appears as small, water-soaked lesions on the leaves, which may develop into dark spots with yellow halos.
-These lesions can cause leaf drop and reduced photosynthetic activity.
-To prevent bacterial spot, practice good sanitation and avoid overhead watering to minimize the spread of the bacteria.

 3. Erwinia spp.: Certain species of the Erwinia bacteria, such as Erwinia carotovora and Erwinia chrysanthemi, can cause soft rot in pea plants.
 This bacterium enters the plant through wounds or natural openings and causes rapid decay of the affected tissues.
 Infected peas may exhibit soft, watery spots that turn brown or black.
-To manage soft rot, practice good sanitation, remove and destroy infected plant material, and avoid excessive moisture or injury to the plants.

 # Pre-prevention of Disease  of Peas